Iolani Regent

 No analysis available

-Concrete construction is strongly supported by the MLS data: 11 of 12 current listings show CONCRE.
-The public remarks do not explicitly describe the building as concrete, but they also do not provide any contrary construction details, so the MLS pattern appears reliable rather than a one-off copy/paste issue.
+Concrete construction is strongly supported by the MLS data, with 12 of 13 current listings showing CONCRE.
+The public remarks do not explicitly use the word concrete, but they consistently describe the building as a newer, well-built condo, which aligns with the MLS material entry rather than contradicting it.

 No analysis available